 - Crooked Palm Tree: Head to Playa Paraiso Beach Club and look for the blue umbrellas in order to find this popular photospot.
 (PS: You’ll need to purchase food or drinks there to validate bike parking.)

 - Casa Malca: For the ultimate bragging rights, make a beeline to Casa Malca which used to belong to Pablo Escobar.
 Now an upscale boutique hotel, this mansion is full of photo hotspots.
 Non-hotel guests have to spend a minimum of 1000 pesos/$50 USD on food and drinks to access the property.

-It’s a pretty popular spot so I’d suggest coming early in the morning or late afternoon before it closes to avoid the tourist hoards.
+It’s a pretty popular spot in the Mayan Riviera so I’d suggest coming early in the morning or late afternoon before it closes to avoid large groups of tourists.